halimaprecious/Quote-vote/README.md

 BDD focuses on how the user will interact with the application.

-What you will see and experience:
+User experience:

-1. Landing page with several quotes on sticky notes tilted for effects.
+1.See a landing page with several quotes on sticky notes.

 2. Hover or focus on the note to remove the tilting effect; read effectively.<br>
-    Note - Quote, Author, Upvote and Downvote are displayed.
+    See: Quote, Author, Upvote and Downvote displayed.
 3. Click on the **Upvote button** to up vote and **Downvote button** to down vote.<br> This increments the value adjascent.<br>
-    **NB** The quote with the most votes is highlighted in Orange.
+    **NB** The quote with the most votes is highlighted in pink.
-4. Click on View more to display:
+4. Click on See Details to display:
-    - Uploaded By - name of the person who uploaded the quote.
+    - Submitted By - name of the person who uploaded the quote.
     - Delete button - Removes the Quote from display.
-    - How many days have passed since the quote was added.
+    - Elapsed time since the quote was added.

 5. At the bottom is an add quote form.<br>
     Enter your name, Quote and Author to create a new quote on submit.<br>
     The form throws errors below the inputs for empty values and cannot submit an empty form.
-6. Click on the Reload to Clear the form.
+6. Click on Clear to reset the form.

 ## Development